Klauswk/marvellibrary/README.md

 To test the app, just use the default command, `npm test`, or for unit only test `npm run test:unit`, and integration test `npm run test:integration`.

+Finally, to run, simple use `npm start`, it uses the port 8888 as default, but can be configure using `export PORT=9999`

 APP URL : https://marvel-library.herokuapp.com

 [![Build Status](https://travis-ci.org/Klauswk/marvellibrary.svg?branch=master)](https://travis-ci.org/Klauswk/marvellibrary)